aitoss/HacktoberFest_2020/README.md

 - **Hacktoberfest is open to everyone in our global community!**

-- **Pull requests can be made in any GitHub-hosted repositories/projects.**
+- **Pull requests can be made in any GitHub-hosted repositories/projects which are under Topic Hacktoberfest.**

+- **For your Pull Request to be counted it should be labelled as hacktoberfest-accepted or should be merged to the repo.**

 - **Sign up anytime between October 1 and October 31.**